Minnesota Payment Plan Agreement for Delinquent Account

 About this form

-• Date to record when the agreement is established.
+• Date of the agreement

-• Details of the outstanding balance owed to the law firm.
+• Details of the outstanding balance due

 Intended users of this form

-• Clients who owe overdue legal fees to a law firm.
+• Clients who owe overdue legal fees to a law firm

 Get your form ready online